sreehari/mongoid_socializer_actions/Readme.md

 # mongoid_socializer_actions

-mongoid_socializer_actions allows you to easily add liking ability to you Mongoid documents.
+mongoid_socializer_actions gives ability to like, comment  mongoid documents

 ## Installation

-Add the following to your Gemfile
+Add this line to your application's Gemfile:

     gem 'mongoid_socializer_actions'

+And then execute:

+    bundle

+Or install it yourself as:

+    gem install mongoid_socializer_actions

 ## Requirements